-Scarlets produced a hard-earned 18-10 victory over Connacht to give Brad Mooar a victorious Parc y Scarlets debut in the Guinness PRO14.
+Scarlets produced a hard-earned 18-10 victory over Connacht to give head coach Brad Mooar a victorious Parc y Scarlets debut in the Guinness PRO14.

 The Scarlets’ victory was based on a dogged defensive effort led by back-rower and man-of-the-match Josh Macleod.

 The Pembrokeshire openside also claimed some crucial turnover penalties, while full-back Johnny McNicholl provided the cutting edge from deep before a monsoon descended on Llanelli in the second half.

 Missing 15 players at the Rugby World Cup, Mooar fielded 13 home-grown players in his match-day 23, including a number of the region’s emerging talent.

 Ryan Conbeer looked lively out wide, Dan Jones and Kieran Hardy showed maturity beyond their years at half-back, while Tom Phillips put in a typical workaholic shift in the back-row.

 Centre and captain Steff Hughes also led by example at the heart of the action.